ByteAcademyCo/Curriculum-Development-Milestones/README.md

 ### Cohort Generation Script
 * Script to generate updated exercise repo per new cohort

+### Student Reset Script
+* The ability to confiure student progress dynamically and override preexisting states

 ### Curriculum Validation
 * Script to ensure README files are consistent with slide titles/ordering